 "Similar technologies"

 Cookie-policy templates often refer to "cookies and similar technologies."
-For WebmasterID specifically, the only browser-side technology used is the JavaScript tracker file itself.
+For the WebmasterID tracker — the product you embed on your own site — the only browser-side technology used is the JavaScript tracker file itself.
 There are no pixels, no web-beacons, no local-storage-backed identifiers, no Web SQL fallbacks, and no embedded third-party SDKs.
+This is a property of the product and is unaffected by anything this marketing site does.

 This marketing site